 Riverside Cottage is in a lovely, peaceful location, just yards from the banks of the River Coquet in the centre of a rural village.
 The master bedroom has traditional window seats and offers beautiful views over the river and the village of West Thirston.

 The Cottage offers excellent accommodation for four people, with two bedrooms: one double bedroom and one twin bedroom.
 It has full gas central heating with a warm and cosy lounge with open fireplace, original wooden window shutters, 32" LCD TV with Sky HD and DVD system.
 The dining room has a unique cast iron bread oven in it's own fireplace, a beamed ceiling and comfortably seats four people.
 The modern kitchen is fully equipped and offers an electric oven with gas hob, microwave, family sized dishwasher, washing machine and dryer and a fridge/freezer.
 There are two bathrooms in the property: one being a downstairs cloakroom and the main bathroom upstairs, both have modern fixtures and fittings.
-There is also an outside seating area with BBQ facilities.
+There is also an outside seating area.

 Families are welcome to stay and so are members of your extended family... the pets!